Sayf al-Din Inal: Public works

 Sultan Inal was particularly known to be concerned with urban planning in Cairo.
-In 1457 Inal commissioned the construction of two hamaams ("public bathes") and a large rab ("communal residence") in the Bayn al-Qasrayn District.
+In 1457 Inal commissioned the construction of two hamaams ("public baths") and a large rab ("communal residence") in the Bayn al-Qasrayn District.
 While these projects were underway, he decided to widen the Qasaba, which had served as Cairo's main thoroughfare.
-To recede the road, he ordered the demolition of several older structures that constricted the flow of traffic.
+To widen the road, he ordered the demolition of several older structures that constricted the flow of traffic.
 Ibn Taghribirdi commended the project, writing that it greatly benefited the general public.

 On a visit to the important Bulaq port along the banks of the Nile River on 28 March 1458, Inal was repulsed at the scene of its crowded and dilapidated buildings and structures.
-The next day, he issued a decree banning construction in Bulaq and the adjacent Arwa Island, due to the narrowness of the roads there.
+The next day, he issued a decree banning construction in Bulaq and the adjacent Arwa Island due to the narrowness of the roads there.
 While the royal council voiced opposition to Inal's moves, Ibn Taghribirdi asserted that it would ease the public's access to the port and that the rights of some individuals should not infringe on the rights of others.

 Succession and death

 A plague spread to Cairo in 1460, killing thousands of its inhabitants, including roughly 1,400 of the royal mamluks.
 Inal and his ajlab council decided to allocate the fiefs of the landowners who perished to themselves.
 The ajlab amassed huge quantities of fiefs, and largely held on to them until the rise of Sultan Khuskhadam in mid-1461.

 Inal was reported to be ill on 3 February 1461.
 Afterward, he summoned Caliph al-Mustanjid and his legal scholars.
 He conveyed to them his will that Ahmad, his eldest son and emir al-hajj ("commander of the pilgrimage [to Mecca]"), should succeed him.
 As a result.
-Inal abdicated the sultanate, and on 25 February Ahmad was proclaimed sultan, receiving homage in the royal Hall of Audience.
+Inal abdicated the sultanate, and on 25 February, Ahmad was proclaimed sultan, receiving homage in the royal Hall of Audience.
 On 26 February, Inal died at the age of 80 after a reign of seven years and eleven months.

 Ahmad ruled for four months before peacefully abdicating on 28 June as a result of pressure from an alliance of powerful mamluk factions opposed to his leadership, including the Zahiris, Ashrafis, Nasiris, and his own Mu'ayyadis.
 They were led by the Turkish Khushkadam, who became sultan in Ahmad's stead.